 “I have your order already completed.
 No need to pay.”

 “A trade,” The Blacksmith began, “will be sufficient.
 Your services for tonight’s…celebration.”

 “Anita!”
 The Blacksmith was exhausted.
-He wiped his face deeply as if he could wipe away the years of worry wrinkles and anxiety.
+He wiped his face deeply as if he could wipe away the years of worry and trouble.
 “Give it a rest.
 Brian is in the back.
 He’ll give you what you need.”

 Brian.
 Anita perked up.
 She liked Brian.
 A lot.
-With his golden curls and floppy smile, the boy was adorable.
-She was also quite certain that he was head over heels in love with her.
+With his golden curls and floppy smile, the boy was simply adorable.
+To make it even more fun, Anita was also quite certain that Brian was head over heels in love with her.

 Anita made sure to pinch her cheeks and bite her lips before she made her way into the shop.

 “Anita!”
 Brian exclaimed, nearly dropping his hold on a four foot machete as he realized that the dark figure in the shadows was really just a girl.
 A really pretty girl.
 He didn’t remember her coming in.

 “Quite a lovely morning isn’t it, Brian?
 I’m excited for tonight.”
 Anita leaned against the counter allowing her elbows to skid against the smooth granite.
 She gave him a wicked smile.